 There might be problems and errors that cannot be troubleshot.
 Therefore, uninstalling WordPress and performing a fresh installation could be a good solution.
 By doing this, users can resolve the issues without affecting their website data.

 Another reason to install a new WordPress software is the change in hosting provider.
-Each hosting provider offers different values and supports at different pricing levels.
+Each hosting provider offers different values and support at different pricing levels.
 Therefore, in some circumstances, you might want to switch to another service to host your WordPress website.

 3. Another platform is more suitable